 Everything you will do on this class will be posted/submitted on the course's Canvas webpage.
 You are expected to log on to the course webpage at least two times a week.
 I will also make all communication (announcements/reminders/emails) through Canvas.
-Also note that it is your responsibility to stay on top of assignments and deadlines... while I try my best to send out reminders often, a lack of a reminder isn't a valid excuse for missing work (just like in the working world).
+Also note that it is your responsibility to stay on top of assignments and deadlines...

+while I try my best to send out reminders often, a lack of a reminder isn't a valid excuse for missing work (just like in the working world).
 Once I announce any assignment/deadline in class, any additional reminders (with the exception of necessary changes) are a courtesy.

-Office Hours: Given the weird time we're in, office hours are quite a bit different...
-I am regularly and diligently checking my email during the scheduled times above, but may not be logged on to my zoom office at the moment you sign on (to save bandwith in case I'm uploading other stuff)... if that is the case, wait a few moments... anytime someone logs on, I get a notification, and will instantly jump on.
-Also, if you would like to request an appointment, you can do so at https://terrence-mullens-meeting-appointments.appointlet.com
+Online Office Hours: I am regularly and diligently checking my email during the scheduled times above, but may not be logged on to my zoom office at the moment you sign on (to save bandwith in case I'm uploading other stuff)... if that is the case, wait a few moments... anytime someone logs on, I get a notification, and will instantly jump on.